newslynx/docs/metrics.rst

 3. Metrics should be stored in the their rawest state but should be automatically summarized and compared.
 The process from ingestion => summary => comparison should be both invisible to the user and effortlessly undone.

 .. _metrics-principle-4:
 4. While we should make no assumptions about the data source a user prefers, we should not have to constantly compromise the above standards to accomodate one source.
 With that in mind, we should have a schema for Metrics which, while rigid, is flexible enough to handle most use cases.
-In the cases which this schema does not proove adequate, we should consider whether this particular use case is general enough before modifying it.
+In the cases which this schema does not prove adequate, we should consider whether this particular use case is general enough before modifying it.

 .. _metrics-schema: